hbenl/vscode-mocha-test-adapter/README.md

 to move your workspace to the remote environment.
 If you do so, your tests will also be run in this environment automatically.
 This is easier to set up (because you don't need to write a launcher script), but requires that your entire workspace and large parts of VS Code run in the remote environment, which (depending on the environment) may be impractical or even impossible.

+## Webpack HMR (Hot Module Reload) support

+For big projects, or projects with a big compilation ovehead (i'm looking at you, Typescript users), testing can be a bit painful.

+To remove overheads due to compilation & loading all your scripts, you can enable [Webpack HMR](https://webpack.js.org/concepts/hot-module-replacement/) with the `testExplorer.hmrBundle` option.

+Using this option, tests can be updated/launched/debugged almost instantly, no matter your project size.

+See [this repository](https://github.com/oguimbal/vscode-mocha-hmr-sample) for a sample implementation.

 ## Configuration